Selected Cases

 The European Court of Human Rights hears our client's medicinal cannabis case

-On 20 November 2017, the Supreme Court (
+On 20 November 2017, the Swedish Supreme Court

-Högsta domstolen) ruled against Andreas Thörn in the criminal case concerning the cultivation and usage of medicinal cannabis in Sweden.
+ruled against Andreas Thörn in the criminal case concerning the cultivation and usage of medicinal cannabis in Sweden.

 Following the Supreme Court's decision, our firm took Andreas Thörn's case before the European Court of Human Rights in Strasbourg.
 We submitted, inter alia, that the respondent government has failed to strike a fair balance between its mandate to combat illegal drug trade on the one hand and our client's right to live his life without pain on the other.
 The Swedish government submitted its official observation to the European Court of Human Rights on 9 February 2021.